How do I set up an Auto Attendant?

 - Log in to the portal with your admin credentials.

-Click Create Auto Attendant on the left side of the screen (Figure 1-2).
+- Select Create auto attendant on the left side of the screen (Figure 1-2).

-- Holiday schedule: the holiday schedule for the auto attendant.
+- Holiday schedule: The holiday schedule for the auto attendant.
 Applying a holiday schedule to the Auto Attendant will get calls to route to the after hours menu during the holidays.
-Schedules are discussed in more detail HERE.
+For more information on how to set up holiday schedules, click HERE.

-Click the Advanced settings: look for the collapsed link toward the bottom of the screen.
-Enter the required information in the advanced settings section of the Auto Attendant profile screen as indicated below (Figure 1-4):
+Select Advanced settings and enter the required information in the advanced settings section of the Auto Attendant profile screen as indicated below (Figure 1-4):

 - Caller ID First Name: (together with the Caller ID Last Name) should be the name of the business or Auto Attendant.